tiangolo/uvicorn-gunicorn-fastapi-docker/README.md

 ### Gunicorn

-You can use **Gunicorn** to manage Uvicorn and run multiple of these concurrent processes.
+You can use **Gunicorn** to start and manage multiple Uvicorn worker processes.

-That way, you get the best of concurrency and parallelism.
+That way, you get the best of concurrency and parallelism in simple deployments.

 ### FastAPI